sagemath/trac_to_gh/Issue 3334.md

 # Issue 3334: [with patch, needs review] Matrix_mod2_dense may crash due to missing _sig_on/_sig_off

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3334

 Original creator: malb